mikethwolff/Cloud-Native-Application-Architecture/README.md

 2) **Task 2 - Continuous Integration with GitHub Actions**

-In this task we us Continuous Integration (CI) fundamentals to automate the packaging of the application.
-We use GitHub Actions to build, tag, and push the TechTrends Docker image to DockerHub.
-Finally we will have a functional GitHub Action that will construct a new image with every new commit to the main branch.
+Here we use the CI (Continuous Integration) to automate application packaging.
+The application Docker image is created, tagged, and uploaded to DockerHub using GitHub Actions.
+Finally, a working GitHub Action that creates a fresh image for each new commit to the main branch will be available.